 Neovasc Announces Progress on COSIRA-II Clinical Trial

-Vancouver, British Columbia and Minneapolis, Minnesota--(Newsfile Corp. - November 28, 2022) - Neovasc Inc. NVCN NVCN ("Neovasc" or the "Company") today announced an update on the COSIRA-II Clinical Trial ("Trial") status.
-COSIRA-II is the U.S. Investigational Device Exemption ("IDE") pivotal clinical trial the Company is executing for the Neovasc Reducer™ ("Reducer") towards an approval decision for the device in the United States.
+/EIN News/ -- VANCOUVER and MINNEAPOLIS, Nov.
+28, 2022 (GLOBE NEWSWIRE) -- via NewMediaWire – Neovasc Inc. (“Neovasc” or the “Company”) (NASDAQ, TSX: NVCN) today announced an update on the COSIRA-II Clinical Trial (“Trial”) status.
+COSIRA-II is the U.S. Investigational Device Exemption (“IDE”) pivotal clinical trial the Company is executing for the Neovasc Reducer™ (“Reducer”) towards an approval decision for the device in the United States.
 The Trial will randomize approximately 380 patients at up to 50 sites in North America.
 To date, 55 patients have been enrolled at 17 active sites.
 The Company has undertaken several initiatives to further accelerate enrollment in the Trial, including machine learning technology, expanding the field clinical team, and initiating enrollments in Canada.
 Neovasc aims to complete randomization in the first half of 2024.

 Machine Learning to Accelerate Patient Recruitment